===============================================================================

 from daal4py.sklearn._n_jobs_support import control_n_jobs

-from daal4py.sklearn._utils import sklearn_check_version
+from daal4py.sklearn._utils import daal_check_version, sklearn_check_version

 from onedal.linear_model import (